Topological insulators and geometry of vector bundles: Topological semimetals

+A space group is called \defn{non-symmorphic} if one cannot choose a point, which is fixed by all of its generating elements, not including lattice translations \cite{SSG}.
+Examples of such groups include groups containing screw axes and glide planes.
+These operations combine a translation by a \emph{fraction} of the lattice constant with a rotation or a reflection, respectively.

-A symmetry operation is called \defn{non-symmorphic} if it includes a translation by a fraction of the lattice constant.
-For example, the chain shown in Fig.~\ref{Fig:NS} on the left is invariant under reflection with respect to the dashed line, combined with translation by a half of the unit cell.
-In real space, the symmetry acts as
+Consider the chain shown in Fig.~\ref{Fig:NS} on the left.
+It is invariant under reflection with respect to the dashed line, combined with translation by a half of the unit cell.
+In the real space, the symmetry acts as